duke-compsci290-spring2018/final-project-team-29/README.md

 # kvite

-A web application designed to expediate and simplify the tenting process at Duke Check it out at https://duke-compsci290-spring2018.github.io/final-project-team-29/ !!
+A web application designed to expediate and simplify the tenting process at Duke<br>
+Check it out at https://duke-compsci290-spring2018.github.io/final-project-team-29/ !!<br><br>

-Names: Christine Hwang (jmh146) & Matthew O'Boyle (mo121)
+Names: Christine Hwang (jmh146) & Matthew O'Boyle (mo121)<br>
-Time Spent: 3/29-4/30 (about a month & 70-80 hours total)
+Time Spent: 3/29-4/30 (about a month & 70-80 hours total)<br>
-Collaborators: Heck to the no! 😤😤😤 this is our masterpiece
+Collaborators: Heck to the no! 😤😤😤 this is our masterpiece<br>
-Resources: Tutorials on firebase authentication, CSS tutorials on dropdown menus/hover text/etc.
+Resources: Tutorials on firebase authentication, CSS tutorials on dropdown menus/hover text/etc.<br>
-Assets: We got some cute icons from https://fontawesome.com and http://glyphicons.com
+Assets: We got some cute icons from https://fontawesome.com and http://glyphicons.com<br>
-Insects: No bugs to report as far as we know!
+Insects: No bugs to report as far as we know!<br>

 ## our application's utility